WordOps/WordOps/README.md

 WordOps made some fundamental changes:

 - We've deprecated the mail stack.
-Less is more.
-As an alternative, take a look at [iRedMail](https://www.iredmail.org/) or [Caesonia](https://github.com/vedetta-com/caesonia).
-And an alternative for Roundcube is [Rainloop](https://www.rainloop.net/).
+As an alternative, you can take a look at [Mail-in-a-Box](https://github.com/mail-in-a-box/mailinabox), [iRedMail](https://www.iredmail.org/) or [Caesonia](https://github.com/vedetta-com/caesonia).
+As Roundcube alternative, there is [Rainloop](https://www.rainloop.net/) or [Afterlogic WebMail](https://github.com/afterlogic/webmail-lite-8)
 - Support for w3tc is dropped as a security precaution.
 - PHP 5.6 has been replaced by PHP 7.2 and PHP 7.0 has been replaced by PHP 7.3.
 - Nginx-ee package has been replaced by Nginx-wo (based on Nginx stable v1.14.2)